TypeScript Special Types

 Primitive Types

-In TypeScript, primitive types refer to the basic data types that are built into the language.
-These types primarily include text data, numeric values, boolean values, null, and unique constant values.
+In TypeScript, primitive types refer to the basic data types built into the language.
+These types include text data, numeric values, boolean values, null, and unique constant values.

-The text data is represented by the “string” type, allowing the storage of characters and strings within single or double quotes.
-It is widely used to handle textual information in TypeScript.
+• String: The string type allows the storage of characters and strings within single or double quotes.
+It is widely used to handle textual information.

-Numeric values are represented by types like “number” and “bigint”.
-The “number” type covers both integer and floating-point numbers, while the “bigint” type is used for handling integers of arbitrary precision.
+• Number: The number type covers both integer and floating-point numbers, while the bigint type handles integers of arbitrary precision.

-Boolean values, which can hold either true or false, are represented by the “boolean” type.
-It is commonly used in conditional statements, loop iterations, and logic operations.
+• Boolean: The boolean type can hold either true or false and is commonly used in conditional statements and logic operations.

-The “null” type represents the absence of any value.
-It signifies the intentional lack of an object value.
+• Null: The null type represents the absence of any value, signifying the intentional lack of an object value.

-By utilizing these primitive types, TypeScript enables developers to efficiently handle and manipulate various data types, providing a strong type system that enhances the overall reliability and maintainability of their code.
+By utilizing these primitive types, TypeScript enables developers to handle and manipulate various data types efficiently, providing a strong type system that enhances the overall reliability and maintainability of their code.

 Explanation of Primitive Types in TypeScript

-The string type represents a sequence of characters and can be enclosed within single quotes (’’) or double quotes (””).
-It is used to hold textual data, such as names, addresses, and messages.
+• String: Represents a sequence of characters, used to hold textual data, such as names, addresses, and messages.

-The boolean type represents a logical value, either true or false.
-It is commonly used to represent conditions or control flow in programs.
+• Boolean: Represents a logical value, either true or false, and is commonly used to control flow in programs.

-These primitive types in TypeScript closely resemble their counterparts in JavaScript.
-However, TypeScript provides an additional enumeration type, which allows developers to define a set of named values.
+These primitive types closely resemble their counterparts in JavaScript.
+However, TypeScript provides an additional enumeration type, allowing developers to define a set of named values.
 This enum type ensures that a variable can hold only one of the predefined values, providing both type safety and self-documentation.

 List and Description of Primitive Types

-1. String: The string type represents a sequence of characters.
-This data type is used to store and manipulate textual information, such as names, addresses, or messages.
-Strings are typically enclosed in quotation marks and can be concatenated, meaning they can be joined.
-They also support various operations like extracting parts of the string, comparing two strings, and replacing portions of the string with other characters.
+1. String: Represents a sequence of characters.
+This data type is used to store and manipulate textual information, such as names or messages.
+Strings are typically enclosed in quotation marks and support various operations like extracting parts of the string, comparing two strings, and replacing portions of the string with other characters.

-2. Number: The number type allows programmers to work with numeric quantities.
-They can be used to represent integers (whole numbers) or real numbers (decimal numbers).
-Numbers can be subjected to various mathematical operations like addition, subtraction, multiplication, and division.
-Additionally, they can be used for comparisons and conversions between different numerical representations.
+2. Number: Allows programmers to work with numeric quantities.
+It can represent integers (whole numbers) or real numbers (decimal numbers) and can be subjected to various mathematical operations like addition, subtraction, multiplication, and division.

 Object Type

-The Object type in JavaScript is a fundamental type that represents non-primitive types.
-It is a versatile construct that allows developers to create and manipulate complex data structures.
-Unlike primitive types such as numbers, strings, booleans, bigints, symbols, null, or undefined, the Object type can represent anything that is not one of these.
+The Object type in JavaScript represents non-primitive types and allows developers to create and manipulate complex data structures.
+Unlike primitive types, the Object type can represent anything that is not a primitive.

 Syntax and Usage of Object Type